School Support Services

 If you're preparing for a PCS move, contact your SLO today to sign up for a youth sponsor.

-You may either print and fill out the form in the link above and fax it back to us at 309-782-0837 or fill out the form below.Form requests links have (temporarily) been disabled at this time.
-Patrons should utilize phone numbers provided or stop by the facility for additional information.
+You may either print and fill out the form in the link above and fax it back to us at 309-782-0837 or fill out the form below.This form is not currently available.

 - Special Education Information